pennmem/elemem/docs/NetworkProtocol.rst

 Network Protocol
 *************

-This section contains the key and the messsages
+This section contains the key and the messsages.

 =============
 Important Notes
 =============

-Important notes about the networking system
+Important notes about the networking system.

-* Return communication times out after 1000ms.
+* Return communication times out after 1000ms

 =============
 Key
 =============

-The key information for understanding the protocol below
+The key information for understanding the protocol below.

 * Each message sent from the task side has a numerically increasing id number (unsigned 64-bit)

-* Host (Elemem) responses should carry the id of the message they are responding to.
+* Host (Elemem) responses should carry the id of the message they are responding to

 * The StatusPanel flag indicates that it changes the status panel